Electric Barbarella

-"Electric Barbarella" is the 29th single by the English pop rock band Duran Duran, and the first official single from the album Medazzaland.
-In 1997, the single and album were released only in the United States; "Electric Barbarella" was not issued as a single in the UK until January 1999 on the back of the late 1998 release of the compilation album Greatest.
+"Electric Barbarella" is a song by the English pop rock band Duran Duran from their ninth studio album, Medazzaland (1997).
+The song was released in the United States to contemporary hit radio by Capitol Records on 16 September 1997, followed by its digital release through Capitol's website and retail release on 23 September.
+"Electric Barbarella" was not available in the United Kingdom until its inclusion on the band's 1998 compilation album Greatest, after which it was released as a single in the country on 18 January 1999.

-The band's previous single, "Out of My Mind", was another track from Medazzaland, but was released as a single from The Saint soundtrack album instead.

 Background

 "Electric Barbarella" is a direct tribute to the 1968 Roger Vadim film Barbarella, from which a character named Durand Durand inspired the band's name.
 It is considered as the first ever single by a major label artist available for digital purchase/download on the internet.

 Music video

 The video, directed by photographer Ellen von Unwerth, involved a robot sex doll played by American model Myka Dunkle.
 Simon Le Bon stated during an interview with Carson Daly on Total Request Live that von Unwerth specifically requested to use Dunkle, despite the fact that the band had other models and friends (including Devon Aoki and Sophie Dahl, both of whom appear in the video's party scene) in mind, due to her background as a dancer, and her ability to "do the mime that would actually make her appear to be a robot."
 The video had to be mildly censored before receiving airplay on MTV or VH1; by the time the modified video was delivered, the song had already fallen off the charts.